92UKRHUYCOEV/identity-access-management/README.md

 It better supports the principle that useful detection should focus on behavior and context, not only on isolated log values.

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
-8. RBAC Policy Violations - NEW
+8. RBAC Policy Violations

-RBAC violation detection determines whether a user performed a resource-management action that falls outside their expected authorization.
+RBAC violation detection determines whether a user performed a `esource-management action` that falls outside their expected authorization.

-Unlike simply detecting an administrative action, this detection requires an expected-access baseline.
-The baseline defines which identities are authorized to perform privileged operations.
+Unlike simply detecting an administrative action, this detection requires an `expected-access baseline`.
+The baseline `defines which identities are authorized to perform privileged operations`.

-In this example, the approved administrators are defined first.
-AzureActivity is then examined for successful write or delete operations performed by identities outside that approved group.
+In this example, the approved administrators are defined first. `AzureActivity` is then examined for successful write or delete operations performed by identities outside that approved group.

 ```kql
 let ApprovedAdmins = dynamic([